Criobe/documentation/docs/user-guide/data-preparation/3-three-stage-criobe.md

 ### Step 2.7: Semi-Automatic Grid Detection

-1. Open a job in the auto-created grid detection task
+1. Open a job in the auto-created grid detection task (job state is automatically set to **"in progress"** by the webhook)
 2. Model runs automatically (detecting 117 points)
 3. Wait 10-15 seconds, then refresh (`F5`)
 4. All 117 grid intersection points should appear!

+!!! info "Automatic Job State"
+    Tasks created by the cropping webhook automatically have their job state set to "in progress", which triggers the grid detection webhook immediately.
+No manual state change is needed.

 **Manual refinement:**